Modelling Scenarios for Carbon-aware Geographic Load Shifting of Compute Workloads: Introduction

-\section{Context: Emissions from AI data centres}
+\subsection{Context: Emissions from AI data centres}

-\IEEEPARstart{G}reenhouse gas emissions from ICT have been estimated at 4\% \cite{knowles2022our,belkhir2018assessing} and rising steeply.
-The estimates are from before the rise in popularity of generative AI, which is currently the main driver for the growth in emissions from ICT.
-The global consulting firm McKinsey projects a global growth in AI data centres until 2030 of between 19\% and 27\% annually \cite{mckinsey_data_centre_growth}.
-A growth in global data centre capacity of 22\% until 2040 as per McKinsey's medium-range scenario corresponds to a growth of 20$\times$ in data centre energy consumption, which is far larger than the projected 4$\times$ in \cite{belkhir2018assessing}.
+\IEEEPARstart{G}reenhouse gas emissions from Information and Communication Technology (ICT) have been estimated at 4\% \cite{knowles2022our,belkhir2018assessing} and are rising steeply.
+These estimates are from before the rise in popularity of generative AI -- currently the main driver for the growth in emissions from ICT.
+International consulting firm McKinsey projects a global growth in data centres until 2030 of between 19\% and 27\% annually \cite{mckinsey_data_centre_growth}.
+Extrapolating their medium scenario of 22\% growth to 2040 corresponds to a 20$\times$ increase in data centre energy consumption, which is far larger than the projected 4$\times$ in \cite{belkhir2018assessing}.

-In 2023, the global electricity demand of data centres was estimated at 55 GW\cite{mckinsey_data_centre_growth,shehabi2024}; that means the projected total power capacity for 2030 would be 1,100 GW and the energy consumption 9,640 TWh/y.
+In 2023, the global electricity demand of data centres was estimated at 55 GW\cite{mckinsey_data_centre_growth,shehabi2024}; that means the projected total power capacity for 2030 will be 1,100 GW and the energy consumption 9,640 TWh/y.
 For reference, the current world electricity production is about 30,000 TWh/y \cite{owidci2025b}.
-If this trend persists, AI data centres would become not only the main contributor to emissions from ICT but be responsible for a large fraction of the global carbon budget (see e.g. \cite{vanderbauwhede2025aihype} for more details).
-It is therefore imperative to reduce emissions arising from data centre construction and activity.
+Furthermore, emissions from power generation are still rising \cite{iea2025}.
+If these trends persists, AI data centres will become the main contributor to emissions from ICT and to a large fraction of the global carbon budget (see e.g. \cite{vanderbauwhede2025aihype} for more details).
+It is therefore imperative to reduce emissions from data centre construction and activity.

-In the face of exponential growth, any approach which reduces yearly data centre emissions by a fixed amount is essentially compensating for a certain time of continued growth.
+Given exponential growth in data centre power capacity as per the McKinsey scenarios, any approach which reduces yearly data centre emissions by a fixed amount is essentially compensating for a certain time of continued growth.
 If the approach reduces emissions 10\% per year, this reduction will be undone by the medium-range growth in less than a year.
 Fig. \ref{growth_undoing_reductions} shows the time it takes for the growth to undo the reduction in emissions (or put positively, the number of years of growth compensated).

-What the figure shows is that for reductions of $<20\%$, the growth will undo the reduction in less that a year.
-If we can achieve reductions of $>50\%$, we can compensate several years, and that may be enough because economic exponential growth bubbles rarely last more that a decade.
+This figure shows that for reductions of $<20\%$, the growth will undo the reduction in less that a year.
+If we can achieve reductions of $>50\%$, we can compensate several years, and that may be enough because economic exponential growth bubbles rarely last more that a decade \cite{morris2008analysis}.